Stamford Domestic Violence Penalties

 The SCPO can only be modified by a judge, so it is important for the parties to resolve their cases through private counseling or any of the diversionary programs available to the family in a domestic violence court.

 If a prosecutor is not going to drop the charge, then there are methods of getting the case dismissed by the judge even when the prosecutors do not want to dismiss or drop the case.
 This can be accomplished by filing a motion for suspension of prosecution while an individual participates in a diversionary program.
 A diversionary program can often alter the penalties associated with a Stamford domestic violence charge.
 It may make an individual feel like they are guilty when they tell the court they need to use one of these of programs, however, it is not an admission of guilt and can result in a dismissal of the case if the individual is compliant with the court’s conditions.

 The easiest diversionary program is the Family Violence Education Program (FVEP).
 The program consists of nine weekly sessions.
 When an individual completes those, the court can dismiss the case anytime, from after the completion of the class up to a two-year period of monitoring.
 The protective order remains in place and the case will appear in any background check the individual may go through during the period of monitoring.

 Having a local lawyer present is incredibly important when facing the penalties associated with a Stamford domestic violence charge.
-Further, each domestic violence courthouse has their own chambers rules and their own standing orders, which only an experienced attorney would have the knowledge of.
-If an individual tries to modify a protective order or a restraining order, there are certain rules that each courthouse follows.
-An individual cannot just walk in and ask the court to change the protective order at their domestic violence court appearance.
+Further, each domestic courthouse has their own chambers rules and their own standing orders, which only an experienced attorney would have the knowledge of.
+Reach out to our firm today for a skilled defense.